beyond-the-cloud-dev/soql-lib/website/docs/features/sharing.md

 }
 ```

-The object permissions, field-level permissions are ignored, sharing rules are controlled by the sharing mode (`without sharing`).
+The object permissions and field-level permissions are ignored.
+Sharing rules are controlled by the sharing mode (`without sharing`).

 ```apex
 public without sharing class ExampleController {